sparanoid/slimpack/README.txt

 **Unsupported Modules**

-The following modules in Jetpack are not supported in Jetpack Slim.
+The following modules in Jetpack are not supported in Slimpack.

 * Enhanced Distribution
 * JSON API